jordemort/secrets.sh/README.md

 Keys and values may contain any arbitrary data, including spaces, newlines, Unicode, and random binary garbage.
 If you can figure out how to pass it to secrets.sh as a command-line argument, then secrets.sh will do its best store it and retrieve it for you.

+Care has been taken to use as few external tools as possible, so you can throw this in your dotfiles (or submodule it via [homeshick](https://github.com/andsens/homeshick)) and take it with you wherever you go.
+The use of `eval` when serializing and deserializing keys has been spurned in order to make shell injection attacks more difficult.

 secrets.sh requires that the file the secrets are stored in is both signed and encrypted by the same GPG key.
 This is to prevent people you "trust" from signing a file with their own key and then encrypting it with your public key and